8.47° light rain

 - Tasks and activities are stimulating, engaging and exciting, while being appropriately challenging.

 - Staff are friendly, interactive and supportive and the classroom environment is welcoming.
+The wellbeing of pupils is considered at every stage.

 - TAs are clearly directed by teachers to enable them to provide the appropriate support and challenge to pupils.